Davide64-dev/FEUP_FSI_CTF/LOGBOOK8.md

 $result = $stmt->get_result();
 ```

-2. Input validation using regular expressions and others
+2. Implement input validation using regular expressions and other techniques.